symphopkins/symphopkins/README.md

 # Hello, I'm Symphony 👋🏾

 Welcome to my GitHub profile!
-I'm a second year M.S.
-Data Science sutudent.
 Feel free to look into my repositories, where you'll find a variety of projects incorporating techniques such as data cleaning, analysis, and visualization.

 ## 🛠️ Technical Skills
 - **Languages:** Python, SQL, R